Edirne Province: History

-Edirne, capital of the province is notable for serving as the third capital of the Ottoman Empire from 1363 to 1453.
+Edirne, capital of the province, is notable for serving as the third capital of the Ottoman Empire from 1363 to 1453.

 Edirne province was included in the Second Inspectorate General which was created on the 19 February 1934 and extended over the provinces of Edirne, Çanakkale, Kırklareli, Tekirdağ.
 It was ruled by an Inspector General, who had wide-ranging authorities over civilian, military and educational matters.
 The office of the Inspectorate-General was abandoned in 1948 but the legal framework of the Inspectorate-Generals was only abolished in 1952, under the Government of the Democrat Party.

+Until the reign of Selim I, there were remnant populations of so-called Tengri Turks in the province of Edirne who adhered to the ancient beliefs of Tengrism.
+It is assumed that it was a group of nomadic Yörüks.

 Demographics

 Districts

 Edirne province is divided into 9 districts (capital district in bold):